The Celtic names of hillforts

 The name was transferred by the Romans to the fort which they built at Ribchester.
 By the date of preparation of the 1st century map used by Ravenna Vresmedenaci had changed to Bresmetenaci (the first n in Ravenna’s Bresnetenaci is probably just the result of n/m confusion at some stage of copying), by the date of preparation of Iter X this had changed to Bremetonnaci, and by the date of preparation of the Notitia Dignitatum this in turn had changed to Bremetenraco.

-The river Calder, which flows close by the hillfort, will have had the Celtic name Berisama, which corresponds to the place-name Vresmedenaci, and since Ptolemy refers to the Belisama estuary it is clear that the name Berisama was also applied to that part of the modern river Ribble downstream of the confluence of the two rivers.
+The river Calder, which flows close by the hillfort, may have had the Celtic name Berisama, which corresponds to the place-name Vresmedenaci, and since Ptolemy refers to the Belisama estuary it is clear that the name Berisama was also applied to that part of the modern river Ribble downstream of the confluence of the two rivers.
 The Roman fort at Ribchester thus stood on the river Berisama and it is suggested elsewhere on this website that Gaulish troops stationed at Ribchester probably changed the river-name to Belisama, Belisama being the name of a goddess worshipped in Gaul.
+But note that the name Berisama may have been applied only to that part of the modern river Ribble downstream of the confluence with the river Calder, Calder then being a quite separate Celtic river-name.